mikeburgh/subway/README.md

 ## How It Works

-Subway connects to the Docker daemon, and if a container with a subway.hostname label is running, started or stopped then subway will update the cloudflared tunnel or caddy configuration accordingly.
+Subway connects to the Docker daemon, and if a container with a `subway.hostname` label is running, started or stopped then subway will update the cloudflared tunnel or caddy configuration accordingly.

+Optionally, specify `subway.port` for the port to proxy, if the container only exposes one port this is not required.

 It can use either cloudflare tunnels or caddy to expose the containers or both pending on the use case.